The wonderful trek which would be way more popular if it didn’t lie at the end of Racha.

 Day 2: Udziro lake - Glola distance 8.9km, 272m and 1753m

 From the lake, return about 100 meters the way you came and climb the small ridge to the north.
 Soon, you should arrive at the Udziro pass.
 There is a hiking pointer showing the way to Glola (3,5 hours, this is at least doable).
 Few meters beneath the pass, there is a small flat spot, suitable for a campsite.

 If the weather is good, I strongly recommend climbing the small elevation to the northwest of the pass.
 It takes only 10 minutes, but the views are unbeatable.
 To the north, you see the panorama of Greater Caucasus with peaks such as Chanchakhi, Burjula, Kharaugomi or Edena.
 In good weather, even peaks of Svaneti such as Shkhara, Tetnuldi, and Ushba are visible.
 To the south, you see interesting layered rock formations.
 To the west, you see mountains Shoda and Lagora.
-And, finally, to the east, you see a triangular Dolomisistsveri mountain and also Katistsvera, which in Georgians means “Cat whiskers”.
+And, finally, to the east, you see a triangular Dolomisistsveri mountain and also Katitsvera, which got it´s name since the bent rock reminds "cat´s whiskers".

 Once you soak in the views, return to the Udziro pass and start the actual descent.
 The trail is apparent - it navigates through beautiful alpine meadows and rhododendron fields.
 Ahead, at the right side of the valley, you will see a small ridge with like six small elevations.
 You need to cross it (another viewpoint nearby) to get into the adjacent valley.
 There, the descent continues.

 Trail gets closer to the stream called Chibisru and finally crosses it (the place is marked by a large stone cairn).
 This crossing is crucial as the trail enters the birch forest here.
 It traverses the terrain for a while until it emerges again on the large, overgrown meadows.
 After a short, steep descent, the trail dives into a beautiful pine forest.

 From here, the route is pretty straightforward.
 But that doesn´t mean easy - you will have to lose another 700 meters of elevation till you reach the Glola village.